ReboreExplore/ReboreExplore.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Research Intern @ IIT, Guwahati
+description: Grad Student @ University of Stuttgart

 profile:
   align: right